AlexsLemonade/refinebio/README.md

 - [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is necessary for some of our deployment scripts
 - [PostgreSQL](https://www.postgresql.org/), which is necessary for some of our deployment scripts

-The easiest way to install Terraform is by running `./scripts/install_all.sh`, or you can also install it manually by following the directions on the website.
+The easiest way to install Terraform is by running `./bin/rbio install:all`, or you can also install it manually by following the directions on the website.
 We currently use version 0.13.5.

 For awscli and boto3, _you need to install them using `pip3 install awscli boto3`_.
 Ubuntu's repositories contain outdated versions of both packages which do not work with our deploy script.